justKishore/HtmlBasicTags/README.md

 # HtmlBasicTags
-Html page to understand basic html tags
+Html page to understand basic html tags and attributes like heading, paragraph, inline style, color, link, img and table.
+It also has topics like class and list, which are part of Assignment-5 brach.